+Access, collection, research, and other regulated activities may require a permit from DOFAW.
+This page provides general guidelines for permits under the jurisdiction of the Division of Forestry and Wildlife (DOFAW).
 These guidelines are intended to help prospective researchers and members of the general public obtain the necessary permit(s) for DOFAW regulated activities.
-Note that more than one permit may be required depending on the type of activity in question.
 It is the individual’s sole responsibility to ensure that all applicable permits are held prior to commencement of regulated activities.

+Note that more than one permit may be required depending on the location and type of activity, as well as the species impacted by the activity.
+Commercial activities ranging from guided hikes and tours to photography may require additional permits.
+It is the individual’s sole responsibility to ensure that all applicable permits are held prior to commencement of regulated activities.
 All permit applications received by DOFAW may be reviewed at multiple levels.
-These include review by staff from DOFAW Administration office, by staff from DOFAW Branch/Island office, by peer reviewers, and in some cases, by the Board of Land and Natural Resources.
+These include review by staff from DOFAW Administration office, by staff from local DOFAW offices on a particular island, by peer reviewers, and in some cases, by the Board of Land and Natural Resources.

 In addition to DOFAW permits, permits from other divisions within the Department of Land and Natural Resources or from outside agencies may be required.
 It is the individual’s sole responsibility to ensure that all applicable permits are held prior to commencement of regulated activities.
 The following are examples of additional permits that may be needed:

 - For studies involving federally protected species, such as migratory birds and Threatened and Endangered species, Federal permits must be obtained prior to initiation of fieldwork.
 It should be noted that State permits are not valid for species protected by federal law unless the appropriate federal permits are held.
 It is the responsibility of the permit applicant to determine what federal permits and approvals are required for their proposed activity prior to the commencement of such activity.